Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/expressions.rst

     +--------+--------+
     (Showing first 3 rows)

-There are also many string operators that are accessed through a separate :meth:`.str.* <daft.expressions.Expresison.str>` "method namespace".
+There are also many string operators that are accessed through a separate :meth:`.str.* <daft.expressions.Expression.str>` "method namespace".

 For example, to check if each element in column "B" contains the substring "a", we can use the :meth:`.str.contains <daft.expressions.expressions.ExpressionStringNamespace.contains>` method: